partridge-tech/chris-blog/_content/2020/inside-user-agent-switcher-malicious-extension/index.md

 #### js/background.min.js

-With a much more complex [diff](/2020/inside-user-agent-switcher-malicious-extension/unpacked-contents.diff), `js/background.min.js` is the real "brain" of UAS malware, whose activity is deceptively simple.
+With a much more complex [diff](/2020/inside-user-agent-switcher-malicious-extension/unpacked-contents.diff), `js/background.min.js` is the real "brain" of the User-Agent Switcher's malicious components, whose activity is deceptively simple.
 Removing the noise from the version and minification differences between the extensions we're comparing, the malicious content the author added is only ~30 lines long.
 While simple, it gives the malware author more than enough control over a user's browser to do nefarious things.

 ## Analysis